Images protected by Greenhouse School Websites

 Cultural: The opportunity to explore and appreciate cultural influences; appreciate the role of Britain’s parliamentary system; participate in cultural opportunities; understand, accept, respect and celebrate diversity.

-The document below shows how the teaching of SMSC is mapped out in the Jigsaw PSHE scheme of work:
+The document below shows how the teaching of Personal Development, SMSC and British Values are mapped out in the Kapow Scheme of Work:

 Assembly themes and Spiritual, Moral, Social and Cultural events: